What is Cyber Insurance?

 - Coverage for PCI DSS fines

-- True impact for the business is the cost in notifying, complying and defending any data breach within the new GDP regulations.
+- The cost of notifying, complying and defending any data breach within the new GDP regulations

 - Management of any data liability

-Think that data breaches and cyber attacks only happen to the largest of companies?
-Think again.
-While large companies make the headlines, the reality is 1 in 3 documented data breaches occur in businesses with less than 100 employees.
-What’s more, 60% of small businesses close their doors within 6 months following a cyber attack.
+Do you think that data breaches and cyber attacks only happen to the largest of companies?
+Think again!
+While large companies make the headlines, the reality is that 1 in 3 documented data breaches occur in businesses with less than 100 employees.
+What’s more, 60% of small businesses are forced to close their doors within 6 months of a cyber attack.

 If your business handles customer data or processes payment transactions, you’re at risk of a cyber attack.
-Expenses associated with a data breach can quickly add up for a small business when the average cost of each compromised record is £200.
-Whether you have 300 customer records or 3,000, your bottom line could be impacted by legal defense costs, settlements, lost business, notification costs, and more.
+Expenses associated with a data breach can quickly add up for a small business, when the average cost of each compromised record being £200.
+Whether you have 300 customer records or 3000, your bottom line could be impacted by legal defence costs, settlements, lost business, notification costs and more.

 Cyber Business Interruption cover means that in the event of a cyber-attack or, for example a ransomware attack that forces you to cease or restrict normal business operations, any income lost as a result of such an interruption would be reimbursed through your policy.
 This would occur after 12 hours of network downtime.

-Traditional insurance policies such as general liability, property and professional indemnity policies will usually explicitly exclude damage to digital assets or losses arising as a result of a Cyber attack.
-Even for those that remain silent on the subject of cyber and insured may face a hard legal battle to be indemnified without a standalone cyber policy.
+Traditional insurance policies such as general liability, property and professional indemnity will usually explicitly exclude damage to digital assets or losses arising as a result of a cyber attack.
+Without a standalone cyber policy, businesses may face a hard legal battle to be indemnified.

 See our latest articles